chaoos/zwoosh/README.md

 #### boolean `options.handleAnchors`

-When clicking an anchor link whose target resides within a swoosh element, all nesting swoosh elements have to scroll to the correct position to reveal the target to the user.
-If set to `true`, it lets swoosh handle anchor links targeting to an anchor inside of this swoosh element.
+When clicking an anchor link whose target resides within a zwoosh element, all nesting zwoosh elements have to scroll to the correct position to reveal the target to the user.
+If set to `true`, it lets zwoosh handle anchor links targeting to an anchor inside of this zwoosh element.
 Notice that, the element outside (maybe the body) handles anchors too.
-If you want to prevent this, add to body as swoosh element too.
+If you want to prevent this, add to body as zwoosh element too.

 This behavior can be disabled and thus left to the browser by setting `handleAnchors` to `false`.